Capcom Play System 3 (CPS3)

 - Number of colors per tile (text overlay): 16 (4 bits per pixel)

-- Maximum number of objects: 1024, with support for scaling at the hardware level
+- Maximum number of objects: 1024, with hardware scaling support

 - Number of scroll layers: 4 main + 1 text layer